SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/configuration.md

 * Configure your Jenkins Server according to the [documentation](https://sap.github.io/jenkins-library/guidedtour/).
 * Create a git repository on a host reachable by the Jenkins server (e.g. GitHub.com).
 The pipeline will be configured in this repository.
 Create a GitHub User with read access.
-* The entitlements for the ABAP Environment system are available in the SAP BTP global account and assigned to the subaccount.
+* The entitlements for the ABAP environment system are available in the SAP BTP global account and assigned to the subaccount.
 * A Cloud Foundry Organization & Space with the allocated entitlements are available.
 * A Cloud Foundry User & Password with the required authorization ("Space Developer") in the Organization and Space are available.
 User and Password were saved in the Jenkins Credentials Store.